irworkshop/accountability_datacleaning/R_campfin/ak/lobbying/reg/docs/ak_lobby_diary.md

 )
 ```

-We know the file was properly read as the number of rows is equal to the
+We know the file was not properly read as the number of rows is not
-number of distinct `report` values, a unique row number variable.
+equal to the number of distinct `report` values, a unique row number
+variable.

 ``` r
 n_distinct(aklr$Result) == nrow(aklr)